Majungasaurus: Description

 The postcranial skeleton of Majungasaurus closely resembles those of Carnotaurus and Aucasaurus, the only other abelisaurid genera for which complete skeletal material is known.
 Majungasaurus was bipedal, with a long tail to balance out the head and torso, putting the center of gravity over the hips.
 Although the cervical (neck) vertebrae had numerous cavities and excavations (pleurocoels) to reduce their weight, they were robust, with exaggerated muscle attachment sites and ribs that interlocked for strength.
-Ossified tendons attached to the cervical ribs, giving them a forked appearance, as seen in Carnotaurus.
+Ossified tendons are attached to the cervical ribs, giving them a forked appearance, as seen in Carnotaurus.
 All of these features resulted in a very strong and muscular neck.
 Uniquely, the cervical ribs of Majungasaurus had long depressions along the sides for weight reduction.
 The humerus (upper arm bone) was short and curved, closely resembling those of Aucasaurus and Carnotaurus.
-Also like related dinosaurs, Majungasaurus had very short forelimbs with four extremely reduced digits, first reported with only two very short external fingers and no claws.
+Also, like related dinosaurs, Majungasaurus had very short forelimbs with four extremely reduced digits, first reported with only two very short external fingers and no claws.
 The hand and finger bones of Majungasaurus, like other majungasaurines, lacked the characteristic pits and grooves where claws and tendons would normally attach, and its finger bones were fused together, indicating that the hand was immobile.
 In 2012, a better specimen was described, showing that the lower arm was robust, though short, and that the hand contained four metatarsals and four, probably inflexible and very reduced, fingers, possibly with no claws.
 The minimum phalanx formula was 1-2-1-1.

 Like other abelisaurids, the hindlimbs were stocky and short compared to body length.
 The tibia (lower leg bone) of Majungasaurus was even stockier than that of its relative Carnotaurus, with a prominent crest on the knee.
 The astragalus and calcaneum (ankle bones) were fused together, and the feet bore three functional digits, with a smaller first digit that did not contact the ground.